naveenkumar-developer/digitalclock.github.io/docs/README.md

 #DIGITAL CLOCK <br>
-It's a digital clock. i added more features in this clock.All features work based on time.Note it's desktop version.<br>
+It's a digital clock. i added more features in this clock.All features work based on time.<br>

 ##Featurees likes:<br>
  dynamically changing days.<br>